-Christchurch mosque terror attack sentencing: Gunman planned to attack three mosques
+Christchurch mosque terror attack sentencing: Gunman Brenton Tarrant planned to attack three mosques

 He walked out onto Deans Ave and turned left towards where the women had run – and fired two shots.

-The first hit Husna Ahmed in the back, causing an a fatal injury to her chest.
+The first hit Husna Ahmed in the back, causing a fatal injury to her chest.

 Alibava was lying on the side of the road on her back with her arms raised in the air crying for help.
 Tarrant raised the AR-15 and fired two shots at the other woman who was running up Deans Ave.